octo-technology/tezos-academy/src/Chapters/ChapterTransactions/course.md

 where :

-- _paramater_ is the entrypoints of another contract, or use _unit_ if you are transfering to a wallet address,
+- _parameter_ is the entrypoints of another contract, or use _unit_ if you are transfering to a wallet address,
 - _mutez_ is the amount to transfer,
 - _address_ is the address of the other contract or the wallet.